 Ronen Sarraf is a founding member of the firm, focused on advising whistleblowers and representing individual and institutional clients in class action litigation.

 Mr. Sarraf handles all aspects of the firm’s litigation practice, from pre-filing investigations to trial, and has worked closely with government regulators and prosecutors.
 He has litigated claims involving securities fraud, antitrust violations and breaches of contract.
-Mr. Sarraf was counsel in the first case to address the Class Action Fairness Act before a panel of judges on the Court of Appeals for the Second Circuit in Manhattan, a case he argued and prevailed.
+Mr. Sarraf was counsel in the first case to address the Class Action Fairness Act, a case he argued and prevailed, before a panel of judges (including Justice Sonia Sotomayor) on the Court of Appeals for the Second Circuit in Manhattan.
 Mr. Sarraf has also represented several individual and institutional holders of Argentine bonds in suits against the Republic of Argentina and successfully obtained multi-million dollar judgments on their behalf.

 While in law school, Mr. Sarraf was a member of the Moot Court Honor Society, served as Managing Editor of the Brooklyn Journal of International Law and was a research assistant to Professor Roberta Karmel.

-Mr. Sarraf is a FINRA approved arbitrator and a volunteer firefighter in Great Neck, NY.
+Mr. Sarraf is a FINRA approved arbitrator, a member of the American Immigration Lawyers Association and a volunteer firefighter in Great Neck, NY.

 J.D., Brooklyn Law School, Brooklyn, New York